-20 - wild exclusive economic zone/continental shelf;
+201-5115 exclasse economic zone/continental shelf:

-- (vi) The European tanknament is convinced that an extension and especially an extension without any gold pro quo - of sovereight, in the form of economic zones and over wider continental shelf areas is an affront to geographically disadvantaged scales. - It is, however, certain that a choice had to be made here controlly national sovereignty and handling over the previously open seas to the proposed International Seabed Authority.
-Parkiament demands that disputes arising from nationalisation be settled by regional arrangement and makes this a condition for its support for the system of economic - which the participants in the Convention are actempting to introduce as an opportunity for the Community to make process by mans of agreed guidelines towards the exploitation of material resources and the control of the societies of third or intro-specially in respect of their caten quotas, in a way that is equilable and comprehensible to all its dember States, it is not expectable to all its dember States, government and attrive for coordination of effort in prose-particle in the feature of a community that its member government and attrive for coordination of effort in prose-particle in the feature of a community that its member to or severe fish stocks and in legislation on artificial islands, in passect of environmental protection and marine passect.
-In - The proposed Parliament Chickes the view that the continued should adjacent to a doas and state, equal in terms of sections of sections of sections of sections of an adjacence definition of the limits of the continued and adjacence design trop of the continued and an appearance of the continued and the section to submit sense of possible narrance boundard. - (a) The Tomogram Per Librard surges that servement be resource in a discussion from one litting to days of discussions and should be been been been been as the library of the library of
+- (vi) The Burgpean Marliament is convinced that an extension and especially an extension without any guid pro quo - of sovereignty in one form of scohemic zones and over wider continental shelf areas is an affront to geographically disadvantaged scates. - (via) It is, however, certain that a choice had to be made here between entending national sovereignty and handing over the reviously open seas to the proposed International Seabed Futherity.
+Perliament demands that disputes arraing from instignalization be settled by regional arrangement and wakes have condition for its support for the system of economic states. - (MIL) To that extrat the European Parliament regards the regards the regards the second which the participants in the Convention are attempting to introduce as an opportunity for the Community to seeks progress by manne of agreed guidelines towards the exploitation of marktup resources and the control of the activities of third creaties (repetially in respect of their catch guotes) is a way clast is aquitable and comprehensible to all its Acmber States, it is an essential feature of a community that its member givernes a should strave for coordination of effort in a most plan for had apploiting natural resources, introduces assaults to create the stocks and in legislation on artificial islands, is respect of environmental protection and carties results in an end weathing these endeavours should be can be by legal and the configuration. - The furpoin Pablisment endotses the view that the continuital shift adjunct to a noss of state equal in terms of securent purchistone mining shows the char state.
+It cherefore is a considerable impletries of shear vie definition of the a limits of the containing all shear with our boundarie trusing the grog that is the of community jurisdiction. - The soperan Frank and anges then agreement he reached on a Statence from cost line to cage of the since he the that is of objects we spaced a

-(xi) The European Parliament criticizes the interim compromise formula arrived at by the Conference under which the International Seabed Authority would be involved in relations between national states, insofar as part of the revenue from the resources of the continental shelves situated outside the 200-mile zone would be shared out through that authority.
-It endorses the widely-held view that, while these levies might hamper necessary commercial exploitation of raw materials, they should be used to strengthen regional cooperation.
+(xi) The Eucopean Parliament criticizes the interim compromise formals arrived at by the Conference under which the International Seabed Authority would be involved in relations between national states, insofar as part of the revenue from the resources of the continue all shelves situated outside the 200-mile zone would be shared out through that authority.
+It endorses the widely-held wrew that, while these levies might hamper necessary commercial exploitation of raw materials, they should be used to strengthen regional cooperation.